MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-fuzzy-match.md

 ![Fuzzy merge with transformation table](images/me-merge-fuzzy-matching-custom-merge-window.png)

 After you hit the OK button, you'll reach the desired output with all values mapped correctly.
-Note how the example started with 9 distinct values, but after the Fuzzy merge there are only 4 distinct values.
+Note how the example started with nine distinct values, but after the Fuzzy merge there are only four distinct values.

 ![Sample output table](images/me-merge-fuzzy-matching-sample-output-table.png)